 speaker

 Chris Rowland

-Hi guys, thanks for the question.
-You had some comments about some data center products, which was nice to see, PCI switching, some SSD, SXL, some other stuff as well.
+Hi, guys.
+Thanks for the question.
+You had some comments about some data center products, which was nice to see.
+PCI switching, you know, some SSD, SXL, some other stuff as well.
 I guess a couple of questions here.
-Is there a home run product amongst this group?
-Is this outgrowing, I would assume, the rest of your other end markets?
-The last update that you guys had, I think, data center was 18% of revenue.
-But it hasn't necessarily grown over time.
+Like, is there a home run product amongst this group?
+Is this, you know, outgrowing, I would assume, the rest of your other end markets?
+The last update that you guys had, I think, data center was 18% of revenue. but it hasn't necessarily grown over time.
 Would you expect, given this product lineup, for data center to expand as a percentage of your total over time?
+Thanks.

+speaker